How can I check in for an Air Canada flight?

-To start Web Check-in you need to enter the required information: first and last name, departure city and identification number such as your booking reference (either a six-digit Air Canada reference number or the booking reference number provided by your travel agent) or Aeroplan number.
-You may also need to have on hand your passport and any other required travel documents (e.g., your address in the U.S., if travelling to the U.S.).
+To start Web Check-in you need to enter the required information: last name and identification such as your booking reference (either a six-digit Air Canada reference number or the booking reference number provided by your travel agent), ticket number, or Aeroplan number.
+You may also need to have on hand your passport and any other required travel documents (e.g., your address in the U.S., if traveling to the U.S.).

 When checking in more than one passenger (up to 9 passengers may check in at a time), the following information and identification is required: